 According to Google, if you end up paying for a poor-fit lead, you can dispute the charge and Google will process your request within one week.

 They won’t always take your side here, but it’s definitely worth submitting a claim if there’s a problem with a lead—they reportedly cost between $5 and $130 apiece, depending on the industry.
 Mistakes left unattended will add up fast, so Local Services Ads do need to be monitored.

-- A text message or email from the customer (US only).
+- A text message or email from the customer (US only)

-- A voicemail from the customer.
+- A voicemail from the customer

-- An answered call and conversation with the customer.
+- An answered call and conversation with the customer

 You can check out your leads through your Google Local Services account—which is available on iOS, Android, and your web browser.
-The portal will allow you to receive and manage leads, meaning you can communicate with customers about their request and record notes about the job.
+The portal will allow you to receive and manage leads, meaning you can communicate with customers about their requests and record notes about the job.